Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [list]
 [*] Ability tree rearranged.
 [*] Many abilities had their descriptions improved for clarity.
 [*] Soul Harvest - increased Crit Chance boost per kill from 5 to 10 and max Crit Chance boost from 20 to 40.
 This lets you reach 100% crit at full stacks against flanked enemies if you use either upgraded Superior Laser Sight or Talon Ammo.
+Now can be triggered by Claymores, and apply to any attack that can crit, not just Vektor.
 [*] Sting - now a guaranteed crit and has a 2 turn cooldown instead of 1 use per mission.
 [*] Blood Trail - bonus damage now also applies to bleeding units, though there's no way to apply bleeding in this mod.
 [*] Infiltration (GTS perk) - hacking bonus increased from 25 to 125.